 Interest in Joint Venture is accounted for using the equity method of accounting whereby an interest in Joint Venture initially recorded at cost and adjusted thereafter for the post acquisition change in the Company's share of net assets of the Joint Venture.
-The Company's share of the current year's results of operations of the Joint Venture is reflected in the Company's current year's statement of comprehensive income.
-When the Company's share of losses in a joint venture equals or exceeds its interest in the joint venture, the Company does not recognise further losses, unless it has incurred obligations or made payments on behalf of the joint venture.
+The Company's share of the current year's results of operations of the Joint Venture is reflected in the Company's share of losses in a joint venture equals or exceeds its interest in the joint venture, the Company does not recognise further losses, unless it has incurred obligations or made payments on behalf of the joint venture.